charlie0129/e-ink-display-server/README.md

     `shell`:

     ```shell
-    # Create a user named Jonny Appleseed with a phone number of 0109234
+    # Create a user named Johnny Appleseed with a phone number of 0109234
     ID=("$(curl -X POST "http://localhost:8080/add-user" -d "name=Johnny%20Appleseed&phone=0109234")")

     # Add a message "Hello, world" to the user just created